-Henricus Regius (in Dutch: Hendrik de Roy) may be recognised today primarily as one of Descartes' correspondents.
-However, he was also the author of a textbook of natural philosophy, Fundamenta physices (1646), which offered an alternative to Cartesian epistemology and metaphysics.
-His correspondence with Descartes, and his simultaneous controversy with G. Voetius during the 1640s, reflected Regius' efforts to establish his intellectual independence from scholastic philosophy and Cartesian metaphysics.
+Henricus Regius (in Dutch: Hendrik de Roy) may be recognised today primarily as one of Descartes’ correspondents.
+However, he was also the author of a textbook of natural philosophy, Fundamenta physices (1646), which offered a significant alternative to Cartesian epistemology and metaphysics.
+His correspondence with Descartes, and his simultaneous controversy with G. Voetius during the 1640s, reflected Regius’ efforts to establish his intellectual independence from scholastic philosophy and Cartesian metaphysics.

 - 1. Life and Works

 - 2. Dispute with Voetius and Descartes

 - 3. Theory of Knowledge and Philosophy of Science

 - Academic Tools